Grendahl/t-rex-faq/README.md

 ## Windows says my GPU usage is very low, is this normal?
 Yes, T-Rex uses CUDA to work with your GPU so Windows task manager doesn't properly report useage.
 [To enable](https://i.imgur.com/4wtmfmK.png)

+If you can't find CUDA as an option in the drop down menu you need to disable "Hardware-accelerated GPU Scheduling" in your Windows settings.
+To disable it, go to Start > Settings > Display > Graphics Settings, and turn it off.

 ## Will validating shares influence my hashrate?
-Yes, it can increase the number of stale shares your miner submits, especially if you have a slower network connection.
+While it won't influence your hashrate, it can increase the number of stale shares your miner submits, which will impact your profit... especially if you have a slower network connection.

 If invalid/rejected shares are a concern, you can set the --validate-shares option and look at the stats for few days.